ska-telescope/ska-pst-lmc/README.md

 is a wrapper around the `tango.DeviceProxy` class.
 This allows for not having to import TANGO classes within component classes.

-The component manager proxies commands to the remote devices that are configured based on the TANGO device's attributes of `RecvFQDN`, `SmrbFQDN`, `DspFQDN`, and `SendFQDN`.
+The component manager proxies commands to the remote devices that are configured based on the TANGO device's attributes of `RecvFQDN`, `SmrbFQDN`, `DspFQDN`.

 ### RECV Device